London Film fest seeks beauty and controversy

 The festival is set to give a modern twist to the world premiere of the melodramatic 1928 silent film, "First Born," in which a newly commissioned score will accompany the on-screen exploits of a badly behaved aristocrat.

-"The restorations from the film archives reflect the diversity reflected elsewhere in the programme.
-There's something of a historical flavour to our Experimenta programmes too," Hebron said.
+"The restorations from the film archives reflect the diversity reflected elsewhere in the program.
+There's something of a historical flavor to our Experimenta programs too," Hebron said.

-No single country dominates the lineup, but the Iranian contingent of world cinema featuring new films by Mohammad Rasoulof and Morteza Farshbaf, received particular attention from organisers.
+No single country dominates the lineup, but the Iranian contingent of world cinema featuring new films by Mohammad Rasoulof and Morteza Farshbaf, received particular attention from organizers.

 "The London Film Festival brings together films of beauty and controversy, many of which we wouldn't see in the UK otherwise," said Amanda Nevill, BFI Chief Executive.